tmichniewski/MiniSpark/README.md

 ```

 This is the core concept to shape Spark applications and express them as composition of such `Function`s.
 Please notice,
-that such `Function`s are self-existing entities which might be stored as vales and passed within the application, while
+that such `Function`s are self-existing entities which might be stored as values and passed within the application,
-standard `Dataset` methods have always be connected to the
+while standard `Dataset` methods have always be connected to the
 `Dataset` they are called on, and as a consequence they cannot be reused or stored.

 ## Dataset implicit operators